POWER-WISE FREQUENTLY ASKED QUESTIONS

 Q: Who needs to attend the Energy Audit?

-A: It is important that one or more persons who have access to all areas of the buildings and who are familiar with the history of your congregation be present at the audit.
+A: It is important that one or more persons who have access to all areas of the buildings and are familiar with the history of your congregation be present at the audit, for example, a facilities manager.
 Other interested congregation members are also welcome to come along on the Energy Audit.
-Some congregations have made the walk through energy audit a learning opportunity for their leadership, green teams and youth classes.
+Some congregations have made the walk-through energy audit a learning opportunity for their leadership, green teams, and youth classes.

 Q: What materials need to be available at the energy audit?

 A: The most important document that should be available at the audit is a blueprint of your facilities.
-They make it easier for determining the correct number of lighting fixtures throughout the facility.
+They make it easier to determine the correct number of lighting fixtures throughout the facility.
 The blueprints also provide useful information on other relevant structures.
 The blueprints are very helpful to the auditor for obtaining accurate square footage figures.
 The square footage is critical in determining kWh of electricity and therms of natural gas use per square foot.
-These ratios serve as useful benchmarks in estimating your overall energy use and efficiencies.
+These ratios serve as useful benchmarks in estimating your overall energy use and efficiency.
+You may send scanned copies of these documents in advance to nadia@gipl.org

 Q: How long does the Energy Audit take?